davrot/overleaf_with_admin_extension/services/clsi/README.md

 If there is a user/group on your host which also happens to have `uid` / `gid` `1000` then that user/group will have ownership of the compiles folder on your host.

-LaTeX runs in the sibling containers as the user specified in the `TEXLIVE_IMAGE_USER` environment variable.
+LaTeX runs in the sibling containers as the user specified in the `TEX_LIVE_IMAGE_USER` environment variable.
 In the example above this is set to `root`, which has uid `0`.
 This creates a problem with the above permissions, as the root user does not have permission to write to subfolders of `compiles`.

 A quick fix is to give the `root` group ownership and read write permissions to `compiles`, with `setgid` set so that new subfolders also inherit this ownership: